Journal · May 30, 2026 · 7 min read

 5. Account deletion time / what survives

-- Flo: Within 30 days.
-Anonymized aggregate already shared with third parties is not pulled back.
-The FTC consent decree from 2021 means any older data shared with Facebook/Google/AppsFlyer is also outside their control.
+- Flo: Within 30 days per its policy.
+Anonymized aggregate already shared with third parties isn't pulled back, and per the FTC's 2021 case any data shared earlier with third parties is outside Flo's control.

 - Clue: Within 30 days.
 Aggregated anonymized data used in published research isn't pulled back (research-ethics norm).